SiddharthMantri/stuart-challenge/readme.md

 ### App Structure

-Since i've used the Provider pattern, the App structure is pretty simple
+Since I've used the Provider pattern, the App structure is pretty simple

 ```sh
 <ReactContextProvider value={mapState, toastState}>